Saisurya2234/weather-website/README.md

 # weather-webpage-using-html-css-javascript
-this is a simple weather webpage project using html, css &amp; javascript.
+This is a simple weather webpage project using html, css & javascript.
+It is used to detect the weather in the cities & used to measure the wind speed.